Sevin Rosen Funds

 Series D in 2007

-OpVista specializes in the development and manufacturing of optical transport systems tailored for Metro and Regional Networks, focusing on scalable and reconfigurable wave division multiplexing (WDM) solutions.
-The company serves prominent organizations within the cable and telecommunications industries, offering a straightforward and innovative approach to optical transport networks.
-This approach enables significant enhancements in service capacity, distance, and flexibility on existing network infrastructures, overcoming the operational challenges typically associated with conventional dense wavelength division multiplexing (DWDM) systems.
-Additionally, OpVista's optical network architecture facilitates the transformation of current infrastructure into carrier Ethernet-ready networks, supporting the deployment of a wide range of on-demand services, including video, voice, and data.
+OpVista is a company that develops, manufactures, and markets optical transport systems specifically designed for Metro and Regional Networks.
+It focuses on providing scalable and reconfigurable wave division multiplexing (WDM) solutions for organizations in the cable and telecommunications sectors.
+By utilizing an innovative approach to optical transport networks, OpVista enhances service capacity, distance, and flexibility on existing infrastructures, addressing the operational inefficiencies often found in traditional dense wave division multiplexing systems.
+Additionally, OpVista's optical network architecture enables the transformation of existing network infrastructure into carrier Ethernet-ready systems, facilitating the deployment of various services such as video, voice, and data on demand.

 Solidcore Systems